gastonmastra/gastonmastra/README.md

 # Hello! 👋

 Welcome to my GitHub profile!
 I'm Gastón but you can call me Mastra, a recent graduate in Information Systems Engineering from the Universidad Tecnológica Nacional, Facultad Regional Córdoba.
-Currently, I'm working as a backend developer with Flask at "Gilson Housing Partners" company.
+I am passionate about technologie in general, and software is where I fell through the twists and turns of life.

 ## About Me
 - 🎓 Graduated in Information Systems Engineering.